 A vegan buffet

-For the main dishes, a plant-based alternative of a popular meat dish can go down a treat.
-Creamy pasta made with almond milk, veggie lasagna or BBQ-ed plant-based fillets with mushroom or pepper sauce can also look and taste like their animal-derived counterparts.
-The key is to make sure the ingredients are as fresh as possible, and with so many different food options from supermarkets and farmers markets, it can be a simple and straightforward task to cook up tasty dishes.
+For the main dishes, a plant-based alternative to a popular meat dish can go down a treat.
+Creamy pasta made with almond milk, veggie lasagna or BBQ'd plant-based fillets with mushroom or pepper sauce can also look and taste like their animal-derived counterparts.
+The key is to make sure the ingredients are as fresh as possible, and with so many different food options from supermarkets and farmer's markets, it can be a simple and straightforward task to cook up tasty dishes.

 Desserts are some of the easiest things you can make – yes, even without using eggs, butter or milk!
 With many quick and simple recipes online, desserts can be whipped up in no time and presented on either small plates or in colourful glasses.
 Your guests wouldn’t know whether it was cow’s milk or almond milk in your thick fudgy chocolate cake.
 The opportunities are endless!

 Some alcoholic beverages, soft drinks and juices are made using animal products.
 The substances used are often from slaughtered animals, such as gelatin, fish bladders and blood, and are commonly found in more drinks than one would think.
 Some brands clearly label their drinks, but not all do.
 Usually, spirits are most likely to be vegan-friendly and so are many beers and wines, but it’s worth asking and also checking online which are vegan-friendly and which ones aren’t.

 At the end of the day, what we remember about celebrations has very little to do with the food, however, tasty food can make a lasting impression!
 It’s about spending time with family and friends, and enjoying being together, and what better way than doing that with animal cruelty-free celebrations.

 For delicious plant-based recipes, check out our recipes section.
 Or find more great suggestions which are suitable for any occasion: